marcomorain/angular-protractor-circle-sauce/README.md

     $ npm test
     $ npm

-To run the application and its test on CircleCI / SauceLabs:
+This, however, is not where the problem occurs.
+It happens when on Circle / Sauce.
+To run the application and its test on CircleCI / Sauce:

 1. Navigate your web browser to https://github.com/prendergast/angular-protractor-circle-sauce